superinsight/superinsight-app-doc/docs/guide/credit-usage.md

 # Credits and Usage

-Superinsight adopts the credit system which lets you more clearly manage your usage and distribute the resources where they are needed.
-This page provides a comprehensive overview of how our credit system works, ensuring you can easily manage your subscription and utilize our services efficiently.
+Superinsight uses a **credit-based system** that helps you efficiently manage your usage and allocate resources where they are needed.
+This page provides an overview of how the credit system works, so you can easily track your subscription and make the most of our services.

 ## Subscription Plan
-Superinsight operates on a credit-based system, where users receive a monthly allocation of credits as part of their subscription plan.
-Below are 2 tiers of our subscription:
+Superinsight operates on a monthly credit allocation system based on your subscription plan.
+Below are the available tiers:

 --------------------
 **Starter - Credits: 6 / $250**
-<br>Ideal for firms that have a small to medium volume of cases.
+<br>Ideal for firms handling a small to medium volume of cases.
 --------------------
 **Pro - Credits: 18 / $500**
-<br>Perfect for firms with high volume needs.
+<br>Perfect for firms with high-volume needs.
 --------------------

-Credits will be added to your account on the first day of your billing cycle and **expire after 30 days** if unused.
+Credits are added to your account on the **first day of your billing cycle** and **expire after 30 days** if not used.

 ## Credits Cost per Report

-Each of our reports requires a specific amount of credits.
-Here is the detailed breakdown:
+Each report requires a specific number of credits.
+You can view the credit cost while building your report.

-* *Veteran Disability - 2 credits*
-* *Social Security Disability - 1 credit*
-* *Mass Tort - 1 credit*
-* *Personal Injury - 3 credits*

-You can see credit cost per report while you're building it.

 ![Report Credit](../assets/images/tutorial/report-credit.png)

 ## Check Your Usage

-In the **Menu** you can find **Credits**.
-Here you can see your current subscription status and remaining credits for this subscription period.
+In the **Menu**, navigate to **Credits** to check your subscription status and remaining credits for the current billing period.

-We also display your credit usage here, allowing you to clearly see the credits used by you or your entire organization during a specific period.
+You can also track credit usage, whether by yourself or your entire organization, over a specific time frame.

 === "Credits"
     ![Credits in Menu](../assets/images/tutorial/credits.png)